javappa-coding/coding-lab/README.md

 # coding-lab
-A collection of java training projects
+A collection of java training projects.